 The rain however, was probably a blessing as it turns out Mr. Hall was in the wrong cemetery.
 Just from my slight research into the matter I can tell you that London cemeteries are a nightmare.
 They are called different names at different times and many smaller cemeteries that existed during the Civil War era were transformed into parks with the grave stones removed.
-To be honest, I was not really all that confident that I had found the correct cemetery that contained Henry Wilkes Booth and I fully expected Lindsey to call me back that night a bit perturbed that I sent her on a fool’s quest.
-What’s more, I wasn’t even sure the stone still existed since this letter was written in 1988 or if was legible anymore.
-However, the beauty and brain she is, Lindsey managed to find the small cemetery and, as luck would have it, one of the few gravestones that remain in this micro park is that of Henry Wilkes Booth’s:
+However, as luck would have it, one of the few gravestones that remain in one of those small micro parks is that of Henry Wilkes Booth’s:

 So who is this Henry Wilkes Booth, son of John Wilkes Booth anyway?
 Before you start thinking “escape theory” no, this is not a post-assassination son of “our” John Wilkes Booth.
 The death date for Henry Wilkes of 1837, a full year before our John Wilkes was born, luckily nips that in the bud.
 In fact, Henry Wilkes and John Wilkes were second cousins as this partial family tree shows.